-The Food and Drug Administration released last week the electronic version of the 2013 Grade “A” Pasteurized Milk Ordinance (PMO), which contains the changes made last April during the National Conference on Interstate Milk Shipments (NCIMS) conference.
+The Food and Drug Administration recently released the electronic version of the 2015 Grade “A” Pasteurized Milk Ordinance (PMO), which contains the changes made last April during the National Conference on Interstate Milk Shipments (NCIMS) conference.

-FDA also issued two additional updated NCIMS documents, the “2013 Revision of the Procedures Governing the Cooperative State-Public Health Service/Food and Drug Administration Program of the National Conference on Interstate Milk Shipments” and the “2013 Revision of the Methods of Making Sanitation Ratings of Milk Shippers (MMSR).”
-A detailed FDA memorandum (IMS-a-49) summarizing the actions of the Conference and the PMO changes is also available.
+FDA also issued two additional updated NCIMS documents, the “2015 Revision of the Procedures Governing the Cooperative State-Public Health Service/Food and Drug Administration Program of the National Conference on Interstate Milk Shipments” and the “2015 Revision of the Methods of Making Sanitation Ratings of Milk Shippers and the Certifications/Listings of Single-Service Containers and/or Closures for Milk and/or Milk Products Manufacturers.”

 Download the documents here.

 The PMO incorporates provisions governing the processing, packaging and sale of Grade “A” milk and milk products, including yogurt, fermented milk products, whey, whey products and condensed and dry milk products.
 The NCIMS, in accordance with the Memorandum of Understanding with FDA, recommends changes and modifications to the PMO at its biennial conferences.

 The 2015 NCIMS Conference was held last April in Portland, Ore.
 The next meeting will be held in 2017.

 Members with questions may contact Cary Frye, IDFA vice president of regulatory and scientific affairs, at firstname.lastname@example.org, or John Allan, IDFA vice president of regulatory affairs and international standards, at email@example.com.